Updated March 18, 2026

 Info

 From July 24, 2026, Edinburgh charges a 5% levy on all paid overnight accommodation, capped at 5 consecutive nights.
 Applies to bookings made after October 1, 2025.
 Hotels, B&Bs, hostels, Airbnbs, and campsites are all included.
-UK/Scottish residents are NOT exempt.
-Projected to raise £50 million per year.
-Under-18s and medical stays may be exempt.
+UK and Scottish residents are NOT exempt — everyone pays.
+Projected to raise £50 million per year for the city.
+Under-18s and medical-related stays may be exempt.

 How to avoid

 This is mandatory and unavoidable.
 Budget an extra 5% on top of your accommodation cost.
-The cap at 5 nights means longer stays aren't proportionally more expensive.
+The cap at 5 nights means longer stays are not proportionally more expensive — stays beyond 5 nights incur no additional levy.

 Alcohol